madsenmat/school/README.md

 ![](http://i.giphy.com/ItWzWnWSjPsbe.gif)

+### Reflections

 - I editted everything locally using RStudio and therefore saved, committed and pushed to github.com
-    + I found I was going through the github and refreshing alot and commiting alot I feel like I don't understand this process as it was disruptive to my workflow which I can't see pros doing.
+    + I found I was going through the github and refreshing alot and commiting alot I feel like I don't understand this process as it was disruptive to my workflow and I can't see pros doing it this way.

 - I had trouble once when I clicked amend but that resolved its self when I closed everything and relaunched.